decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/parsing/index.md

 trained linguists and large annotation manuals.

-We develop joint UDS parsers, which learns to extract both graph structures and attributes from natural language input.
+We develop joint UDS parsers, which learn to extract both graph structures and attributes from natural language input.